CLOSE X

 A second worthwhile day tour from Dublin is to Castletown House, in County Kildare.
 I visited Castletown House the same day as Powerscourt and was glad that I did.

 A Florentine architect built Castletown House in 1722-1729 for the Speaker of the Irish Parliament.
 Although I expected to see much of the same as I saw at Powerscourt, I found it entirely different.
-The main difference is that in Castletown you actually get to tour the house, something you can’t do at Powerscourt.
+The main difference is that in Castletown, you get to tour the house, something you can’t do at Powerscourt.

 If You Go: